uom-resquant/modelling_book/docs/03-visualisation.md

 #Reordering the factor levels from very safe
 #to very unsafe (rather than by alphabet).
 #Notice that I am creating a new variable;
-#it is often not unwise to do this to avoid
+#it is often wise to do this to avoid
 #messing up your original data.

 BCS0708$walkdayR <- factor(BCS0708$walkday, levels=c('very safe',